Using Oral Histories to Write Creative Non-Fiction

 Jenna Bailey is a writer, oral historian and documentary filmmaker.
 She is the author of the bestselling Can Any Mother Help Me?
 (Faber) which has been translated into Dutch, and made into a theatrical production, and she has also written for The Scotsman, Cosmopolitan Magazine and BBC History Magazine.
 Her most recent essay was published in an edited collection entitled A Grief Observed Readers’ Edition alongside works by C.S.
 Lewis and Hilary Mantel.
 Jenna is an Adjunct Assistant Professor in the Department of History, a Senior Research Fellow at the Centre for Oral History and Tradition at the University of Lethbridge, and Director of Bailey and Soda Films.

-The registration deadline for this workshop is Friday, March 9.
+The registration deadline is on the morning of the workshop.
 Sign up today!